 In Massachusetts, Dreamy Duskywing larvae have been found on both poplar and willow, for example on the Northern Worcester County NABA Count in 2000 and the Lower Pioneer (Springfield area; R. Pease) NABA Count in 1991 and 1992.
 Caterpillar photographer Sam Jaffe found two Dreamy Duskywing larvae in 2009, one early instar in July in a dry field in Millis on knee-high aspen, and one along powerline cut at Broad Meadow Brook WS in Worcester on a six foot bigtooth poplar in mid-late August, a final instar prior to over-wintering.

 Dreamy Duskywing is known as an adaptable species, at home in a variety of open habitats near woods, including both moist areas and dry pine-oak barrens.
-While Sleepy Duskywing seems to be largely confined to such dry pine-oak barrens, where its host plant scrub oak is found, Dreamy is found in many habitats, from moist with willow to dry with poplars, so that the two duskywings cannot be neatly separated by habitat.
+While Sleepy Duskywing is largely confined to dry pine-oak barrens where its host plant scrub oak is found, Dreamy is found in many habitats, from moist with willow to dry with poplars, so that the two duskywings cannot be neatly separated by habitat.

 The duskywings are a difficult group to identify to species in the field, and sight reports by less-trained observers probably contain some error.
 Most MBC members have been through a learning curve with these species.
 If full identification was not possible, the sighting was reported as ‘duskywing spp.’ in MBC records.
 These reports are not used in this account.

 Relative Abundance Today